Translational Program in Cancer Research (CARE)

 Pathology-focused multidisciplinary groups

-Taskforce for Colorectal Cancer (Coordinators: Eva Martinez-Balibrea, Núria Mulet)
+Colorectal Cancer Working Group (Co-Coordinators: Eva Martínez-Balibrea and Núria Mulet)

 Can Ruti Sarcoma Group (Coordinator: Eduard Serra)